AK6DN/rx02_emulator/README.md

 ## Notes ##

-(1) This code has been written with the assumption that <B>Xprintf</B> support has been added to the PRINT class in the Arduino development environment.
+(1) This code has been written with the assumption that `Xprintf` support has been added to the PRINT class in the Arduino development environment.

 (2) This code uses the SDfat library available at:  https://github.com/greiman/SdFat